lawmercado/inf01017-tp1/README.md

-# inf01017-tpe1
+# inf01017-tp1
-K-fold cross validation implementation, testing with the knn generalization algorithm.
+Random trees classification implementation using bootstrapping and using k-fold for validation

-This is the first extra assignment of the discipline INF01017, from UFRGS.
+This is the first assignment of the discipline INF01017, from UFRGS.